 Washing Dishes

-Keep a small amount of water in your sink to rinse dishes rather than running the water.
+Keep a small amount of water in your sink to rinse dishes rather than using running water.

 Run your dishwasher only when it is full.